FriendsOfCake/CakePdf/README.md

 If you are using wkhtmltopdf in Windows, remove any spaces in the path name.
 For example use `C:/Progra~1/wkhtmltopdf/bin/wkhtmltopdf.exe`

-DomPdf, Mpdf and Tcpdf can be installed via composer using on of the following commands:
+DomPdf, Mpdf and Tcpdf can be installed via composer using one of the following commands:

 ```
 composer require dompdf/dompdf